-- 8. short term counseling, information, and referral to service agencies that are supportive to the delivery of this service; - 9. referrals for ancillary services Title XIX, Public Assistance, Food Stamps, Social Security benefits, etc; - 10. short term voluntary/involuntary emergency shelter care, up to 30 days in any six month period, when the need is documented by state agency personnel (30 days may be consecutive or may accumulate over more than one stay); - 11. medical examination and treatment services, when not otherwise available, in emergency situations to alleviate pain and suffering, as an integral but subordinate part of this service; and - 12. arrangements for or provision of transportation when necessary to the delivery of this service and not otherwise available.
+- 3. participation in development and implementation of a time limited service plan, when circumstances warrant, to include prevention services, protective supervision, removal when necessary, and to specify needed services; - 4. arrangements for securing and utilizing homemaker services and mental health counseling, therapy and related services as indicated; - 5. short term counseling, information, and referral to service agencies that are supportive to the delivery of this service; - 6. referrals for ancillary services Title XIX, Public Assistance, Food Stamps, Social Security benefits, etc; - 7. medical examination and treatment services, when not otherwise available, in emergency situations to alleviate pain and suffering, as an integral but subordinate part of this service; and - 8. arrangements for or provision of transportation when necessary to the delivery of this service and not otherwise available.